-This course is an exploration in sculpture.
-Students will be exposed to a variety of materials and processes through which they will learn how to speak about and render objects in 3-D. Group 2 course.
+This course is an introduction to sculpture.
+An understanding of 3D Design, elements and principles, and their applications will be explored.
+Students will be exposed to a variety of materials (wood, wax, plaster…etc) and processes through which they will learn how to speak about and render objects in 3-D. Group 2 course.

 Course Learning Outcomes Knowledge: